RIT-iSchool/mongo-project-groups-dr-data/readme.txt

       with a 2dsphere index for geospatial searching.

 4) Challenges
       - Ensuring the MongoDB authentication worked across the RLES VM environment.
+      - The VM had port issues on 3000
+      - VM networking issues

 VOLUME:
 After loading the data, we ran the countDocuments() command across all collections

 Collection name: studies
-Result of countDocuments():
+Result of countDocuments(): 50707

 Collection name: images.files
-Result of countDocuments():
+Result of countDocuments(): 13

 Collection name: images.chunks
-Result of countDocuments():

-Collection name: system.indexes
-Result of countDocuments(): 3
+Result of countDocuments(): 72

-VARIETY:
-To see the capabilities of the application, try searching the following terms:
-      - Cancer
-      - Rochester
-      -
+BELLS AND WHISTLES:
+- The application's design is appealing to the eye and easy for the users to understand.
+- Websites provides options for recommended searches

 HOW TO USE:
 1) Connect to the RLES VM and open the project in VS Code to access the environment.
+2) The IP address for the VM is 172.16.0.66
+3) In the backend terminal use the command line 'node server.js'
-2) In the backend and frontend terminals, run the start command
+4) In the frontend terminal, use the command line 'npm run dev'
-3) Open Firefox within the VM, and paste the local link
+5) Open Firefox within the VM, and paste the local link